Composition over Inheritance [example in PHP]

 The act of losing the coupling of a class is called decoupling.

-The goal is to have no knowledge of a part of the program in other parts of it.
+The goal is to not know a part of the program in other parts of it.

 As shown above, we can add, and change the type of the deal without updating a single line of code in any of the Vehicle-related classes.